ttinies/sc2gameMapRepo/README.md

 revised to properly select maps.

 > EXAMPLE: given criteria `Foo=True` results in an exception because none of the
-> > maps exist in a subfolder named `foo` (ignoring folder's case).
+> maps exist in a subfolder named `foo` (ignoring folder's case).
-> *
-sc2gameMapRepo.constants.InvalidMapSelection: could not find any matching maps given criteria: {'foo': True}
+> `sc2gameMapRepo.constants.InvalidMapSelection: could not find any matching maps given criteria: {'foo': True}`
-*

 > EXAMPLE: given criteria `year=2017` and `Combat=True`, an exception is raised
-> > because none of the maps exist in a subfolder structure with both of these
+> because none of the maps exist in a subfolder structure with both of these
-> > attributes in the path.
+> attributes in the path.
-> *
-sc2gameMapRepo.constants.InvalidMapSelection: could not find any matching maps given criteria: {'year': 2017, 'Combat': True}
+> `sc2gameMapRepo.constants.InvalidMapSelection: could not find any matching maps given criteria: {'year': 2017, 'Combat': True}`
-*

 ---
 ## Further Development and Augmentation

-The preferred method to update this repository is through standard git fork and pull operations.

 #### Add New Maps?